 Following these rules, plus any others you find appropriate, will be a good start toward maintaining purity in your relationship.
 This is by no means an exhaustive list, but I believe it’s a good basis for any couple to begin their walk together until marriage.
 May God bless you in your relationship.

 Now, the core of the issue is a heart one.
-Do you want to stay pure until you’re married, and why?
-A desire to please God and remain pleasing for Him and a desire to respect your beloved and keep him pure as well should be the core of it–and really, I believe nothing short of that will work.
-The temptations that come are *really* strong ones, and you need a higher allegiance to navigate them.
+Do you want to stay pure until you’re married and why?
+A desire to please God and remain pleasing for Him and a desire to respect your beloved and keep him pure as well should be the core of it – and really, I believe nothing short of that will work.
+The temptations that come are *really* strong ones and you need a higher allegiance to navigate them.
 That is to say, I’ve never done it for any reason other than what I mentioned, but I know staying pure is a lot of constant, hard work.
 I think it’s like worshipping God; if you do it for any other reason than the desire of it itself, you aren’t going to do it right.
-(Don’t take this as discouragement–take it as encouragement to fix your eyes on the right things!)
-One of the suggestions I have in this respect is to read Song of Solomon, to see how God desires to have things, and to know an old and godly couple in your church.
+(Don’t take this as discouragement – take it as an encouragement to fix your eyes on the right things!)
+One of the suggestions I have in this respect is to read Song of Solomon to see God’s desires for your future and to get to know an older and godly couple in your church.
 And then shoot for nothing less. 🙂

 If the first thing my fiancé and I did was define rules, the second thing we did was find out the rules weren’t sufficient!
-And here is another strong point to me: we changed them.
-As soon as we realized something should be off limits, we said, “this should be off limits”, and made it an official rule between us.
+And here is another strong point for me: we changed them.
+As soon as we realized something should be off limits, we said, “this should be off limits,” and made it an official rule between us.
 I would like to emphatically encourage this as a habit and a way of living.
-Add rules if you find you need them, and don’t be shy about it!
-Furthermore, I often add private rules of my own on top of the set we already have, and I think this is a good thing too.
+Add rules if you find you need them and don’t be shy about it!
+Furthermore, I often add private rules of my own on top of the set we already have and I think this is a good thing too.